abstools/abstools/website/src/site/sphinx/examples/gis-modeling.rst

 Accessing and displaying coordinates
 ------------------------------------

-When the running model is accessed via a browser, the ``createMap`` function in the model’s `index.html
+When the running model is accessed from a browser, the ``createMap`` function in the model's `index.html
 <https://github.com/abstools/absexamples/blob/master/collaboratory/examples/gis-modeling/index.html>`__
 file is called.
 This function creates a map, sets its initial location according to the ``getInitialCoordinates`` method (Lines 6-12), then